mgabijo/mgabijo/README.md

 ### Hi there 👋

-I am a Portuguese master's student of Engineering Physics - information physics specialization - at the University of Minho, Braga, Portugal.//
+I am a Portuguese master's student of Engineering Physics - information physics specialization - at the University of Minho, Braga, Portugal.
+//
 I am also a research student at LIP Minho, where I am doing my master's thesis on quantum computing applications to quantum chromodynamics.
 //
 🔭 I have experience with machine learning, quantum machine learning, quantum computing, quantum algorithms, and quantum information.
 I am curious about the theoretical foundations of particle physics, solid state physics, and probably anything else that could help to learn how the world is made and works.
 I think that outreach activities are of enormous importance in society, and so I like to get involved in them.